Thursday, July 20, 2017

 You don‘t really ever know when something is going to be ready” Evelyn said

-“After 10 years together he suddenly refused to do what I asked,” she said of the microwave she’d shared a home with since buying the house back in 2000.
+“After 10 years together he became belligerent, and suddenly refused to do what I asked,” she said of the microwave she’d shared a home with since buying the house back in 2000.
 “At first I was mad at him, then I realized he was dead.”

 Asked in an interview whether she missed being able to easily re-heat coffee, leftovers or make microwave popcorn at will over the past months, Evelyn was unequivocal.